apache/spark/docs/helm-chart/using-additional-containers.rst

 ------------------

 If you want to deploy your own sidecar container, you can add it through the ``extraContainers`` parameter.
-You can define different containers for the scheduler, webserver and worker pods.
+You can define different containers for the scheduler, webserver, worker, triggerer, flower, create user Job and migrate database Job Pods.

 For example, sidecars that sync DAGs from object storage.